dsnutter/portfolio-azure-function-image-manipulation-py/README.md

 Local Docker Install Automatic
 ==============================
+1. Have Docker Desktop or other docker service running
-1. cd powershell/docker
+2. cd powershell/docker
-2. ./standup.ps1 creates and runs the azure function docker container
+3. ./standup.ps1 creates and runs the azure function docker container
-3. ./teardown.ps1 stops and destroys the azure function docker container
+4. ./teardown.ps1 stops and destroys the azure function docker container
-4. After standing it up, you should be able to use the postman collections or powershell scripts to test
+5. After standing it up, you should be able to use the postman collections or powershell scripts to test

 Local Docker Install Manual
 ===========================